Top 10 Non-Human Identity (NHI) Security Tools of 2026

 |---|---|

-| Fortune 500 enterprise with sprawling NHI across cloud, SaaS, and on-prem | Oasis Security provides the broadest scope and most mature lifecycle management for organizations treating NHI as enterprise identity governance extension. |
+| Fortune 500 enterprise with sprawling NHI across cloud, SaaS, and on-prem | Oasis Security has the broadest scope and most mature lifecycle management, but has a pending acquisition by Cyera (LOI signed July 28, 2026, not yet closed).
+Confirm post-acquisition roadmap before signing a new multi-year contract. |

 | Mature human IAM program extending governance principles to machines | Token Security's identity-first architecture and access certification workflows align with extending IAM patterns to NHIs. |